djmikeale/RF23/README.md

 </summary>

-1. `roskilde.ipynb` scrapes selected programme information from the roskilde website
-2. scraped data is written to `output.csv`
-3. `is_everything_synced.ipynb` compares roskilde-website, `output.csv`, and the google sheet, and makes it easy to add new artists to the google sheet with some crazy cmd+c cmd+v action
+1. `is_everything_synced.ipynb` compares roskilde-website, `output.csv`, and the google sheet containing your own ratings, and makes it easy to add new artists to the google sheet with some crazy cmd+c cmd+v action
+2. `roskilde.ipynb` scrapes selected programme information from the roskilde website
+3. scraped data is written to `output.csv`
+4. `transform.ipynb` outputs ratings + fave artists to an .ics calendar file

 ### installation